What You Need to Know About Postal Service Mail Carrier

 Coordination: Adjusting actions in relation to others' actions.

 Types of Postal Service Mail Carrier

-- Postal Carrier
+- Route Carrier

-- Mail Deliverer
+- Mail Messenger

-Is There Job Demand for Postal Service Mail Carriers?
+Job Outlook for Postal Service Mail Carriers

 In 2016, there was an estimated number of 316,700 jobs in the United States for Postal Service Mail Carrier.
 There is little to no growth in job opportunities for Postal Service Mail Carrier.
 Due to new job openings and attrition, there will be an average of 16,100 job openings in this field each year.

 The states with the most job growth for Postal Service Mail Carrier are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Ohio.
 These states have the worst job growth for this type of profession.